muratpurc/angular-16-crud/rest-api/README.md

 ## Notes

-The server works with locally stored JSON files, so it needs write permissions in the `db` folder and/or for the file `db/tutorials.json`.
+The server works with locally stored JSON files, so it needs write permissions for the `db` folder and/or for the file `db/tutorials.json`.

 There is an example data source for tutorials in `db/tutorials.json.example`.
-Copy this file `db/tutorials.json` if you want to start with somer predefined tutorial records.
+Copy this file to `db/tutorials.json` if you want to start with some predefined tutorial records.

 ````sh
 cp ./db/tutorials.json.example ./db/tutorials.json